Grellheist/web-developer-bootcamp-2023/README.md

 Also, I will still do the basic stuff to get a sense of continuity from the course (I've learned most of the HTML/CSS sections on FreeCodeCamp).

+# Feedback & Updates
+I am really enjoying the course and all it does provide.
+It is great value if you get it while on promo.

+However, there ARE a few things I dislike about it.
+I heavily dislike the usage of MongoDB in this course.
+Although MongoDB CAN be used in some cases, it should not be used in the case of this project.
+Any SQL db would do a better job here (Also my MongoDB installation broke, so it makes me dislike it even more lol).

+Also, I don't really like the usage of ejs for the html stuff, but that's mostly because I don't like the syntax.

+All in all, would rate it 75/100, and I definitely recommend the purchase.